Pope

 Bellarmine’s Commentary

 Bellarmine addresses the error of Celestine III in Book Four of De Romano Pontifice.
-In so doing, he doesn’t deny that the Pope erred in his judgment,
+He does not deny that Celestine erred in his judgment,

-but defends him from the accusation of personal heresy by noting that the
+but defends him from the accusation of heresy by noting that the

 “The